-What is FCFE (Free Cash Flow to Equity)?
+What Is Free Cash Flow to Equity (FCFE)?

-Free cash flow to equity is the total amount of cash available to the investors; that is the equity shareholders of the company, which is the amount company has after all the investments, debts, interests are paid off.
+Free Cash Flow to Equity (FCFE) is the total amount of cash available to be distributed to the investors; that is, the company’s equity shareholders, which is the amount the company has after all the investments, debts, and interests are paid off.

-FCFE or Free Cash Flow to Equity is one of the Discounted Cash Flow valuation approaches (along with FCFF) to calculate the Fair Price of the Stock.
-It measures how much “cash” a firm can return to its shareholders and is calculated after taking care of the taxes, capital expenditure, and debt cash flows.
+Free Cash Flow to Equity (FCFE) is one of the Discounted Cash Flow valuation approaches (along with FCFF) to calculate the Stock's Fair Price.
+It measures how much "cash" a firm can return to its shareholders and is calculated after taking care of the taxes, capital expenditure, and debt cash flows.

 Free Cash Flow to Equity Formula starting with Net Income.